Tesla, Man of Style

 Q: Who took care of Tesla’s wardrobe?

-MK: He had an account at “J. Denihan, Ladies and Gents Tailor“ and they ironed his clothes.
-Hotel laundry services washed his clothes, unless he sought the service of “Long Island Hand Laundry“; we have kept their bills.
+MK: He had an account at J. Denihan, Ladies and Gents Tailor, and they ironed his clothes.
+The hotel’s laundry services washed his clothes, unless he sought the service of the Long Island Hand Laundry; we have kept their bills.

-Author: Marina Bulatovic and Ljuba Djordjevic
+Author: Marina Bulatović and Ljuba Djordjević

-Photo by: Nikola Tesla Museum, Belgrade
+Photo by Nikola Tesla Museum, Belgrade

 Comments are closed.